hugang/auto-test/doc/commands.md

         - token: The token of the jenkins.
         - store: array, response values to environment variables.

+## ocr [〇]

+ocr the image.

+- arguments
+    - file path(target): The path of the image file.
+    - result text(value): The result text of the ocr.
+    - tessdata: The tessdata of the image.
+    - lang: The language of the image.

 ## generate code [〇]

 generate code for development.